2ndSightLab/ai-tracker/fixed.md

 Typos cuz these are just notes for me...

+6/10/2026 7:00 PM

+🟢 Figured out that the project made a huge mess of the menus putting them all in one file insted of putting each menu in it's own file as instructed.
+I fixed that by telling it to put each menu in it's own file name matching the menu banner that sets vars and calls the common menu code.
+What a MESS.
+I also fixed naming conventions and banner titles to be more consistent and have a unique section in the readme for each menu with the file name.
+This is why it can't figure anytihng eles.
+And it was not instructed to create the menus that way I should have checked that sooner.
+Still, it shoudl be able to trace the code and struggles with that.

 6/10/2026 3:30 PM

 🟢 Wrote another eternal loop.
 Had to stop it.
 Happens when writing tests.